 Survey of feeding, common management practices, and care of canines and felines in a clinical setting.
 Review of common diseases of canines and felines encountered in the practice of veterinary medicine.
-Prerequisites: Enrollment in the Veterinary Technology Program and completion of all first year courses with a "C" or better.
+Prerequisites: Completion of the first, second, and third semester VTHT courses.
+Co-enrolled: VTHT 2209, VTHT 2205, VTHT 1249 (formerly VTHT 1349), and VTHT 2223 (formerly VTHT 2323).